gabe-kai/Arcadium/docs/wiki-implementation-guide.md

 pytest tests/test_api/
 ```

-**Note:** Tests use SQLite in-memory by default for fast execution.
-To use PostgreSQL for testing, set `TEST_DATABASE_URL` environment variable.
+**Note:**
+- **Recommended:** Use PostgreSQL for testing to match production behavior (especially important for UUID handling)
+- **Alternative:** SQLite in-memory can be used for faster unit tests, but may have limitations with UUID types
+- Set `TEST_DATABASE_URL` environment variable to use PostgreSQL: `postgresql://user:password@host:port/database`
+- See "Testing Best Practices and Common Issues" section below for detailed setup instructions

 ---